 Structure of variable compensation

-A variable compensation structure refers to the way in which an employee's pay is determined and paid out, with the amount of pay varying based on performance or other factors.
+A variable compensation structure refers to the way in which an employee's pay is determined and paid out, with the amount of pay varying based on performance, business results or other factors.
+Unlike fixed compensation, which is stable, variable compensation can change monthly, quarterly, or annually depending on the company’s policy and the employee’s achievements.

 There are multiple elements that can be included in a variable compensation structure, including: